 Welcome to Royal T Mi-Kis

-We have puppies!
+We have Mi-Ki puppies!

 Welcome to Royal T Mi-Kis!
 We’re a Colorado-based breeder of quality Mi-Ki puppies from health-tested parents.
 Our home-raised puppies are lovingly socialized and arrive already starting to use potty pads, with their first set of shots, an optional microchip, and the first month of free pet insurance.
 They are ready to fit right in with your family!